dsi-engineering-ag/kubernetes-hands-on/07-security/readme.md

 ```

 - AWS only: Our application seems to have issues to start.
 Why is that?
+To resolve this issue, you need to set the environment `PORT` and change the service accordingly.
 - Can you verify our application runs as regular user?
 Open a shell and execute `whoami` and `ps`

 ## (Bonus) Isolate Redis